bola-de-gude-12/docs/Continia Document Capture/Setting up Document Capture/Setting up general business functionality/Setting up company identification texts.md

 ---
 title: Setting up company identification texts in Document Capture
-date: 21-03-2025
+date: 15-10-2025
 description: How to to set up company identification texts in Document Capture.
 id: DC-443
 lang: en
 ---

 # Setting up company identification texts
 Company identification texts are used when you only have one email address for receiving documents and would like these documents to be moved automatically to other companies once you’ve imported them.
 Most organizations use a separate email address for each company, which means that they don’t have to move documents automatically using company identification texts.
-For more information, see [Moving a document to another company](/Continia Document Capture/Business functionality/Documents and templates/Moving a document to another company.md).
+For more information, see [Moving a document to another company](@DC-74).

 When you use company identification texts, you basically tell Continia Document Capture to automatically move any document that contains a specific text specified by you.
 Each document that contains the specified text will be moved to a company whose name you’ve mapped to this particular text.
 You can set up multiple company identification texts that all point to the same document.
 For example: